06/08/2017 0 Comments

 Rabies is a viral disease with a myriad of symptoms and can even result in fatality.
 There is no treatment so, making sure that you get your pet vaccinated is not only vital for safeguarding your pet’s health, it’s also a legal requirement.
 Rabies can easily spread to humans so visit a veterinary clinic in Toronto like Bellamy-Lawrence for this important preventive step.

 Kennel cough is infectious and can be caused by several viruses.
 It is incredibly contagious which is why it spreads through kennels so quickly.
 Puppies are particularly vulnerable to kennel cough because their immune systems aren’t fully developed.
 Try to keep your puppy out of crowded parks and kennels until after they are vaccinated.

 Ticks can bite your puppy and cause an infection and a great deal of irritation.
 And Lyme disease can easily spread to humans.
 Make sure that your pet is vaccinated to protect yourself, your family and your animals from this debilitating disease.

 Spread through the soil, water and urine of other infected animals, leptospirosis can be deadly if it is not caught early.

 The best way to keep your puppy healthy and disease-free is to stay up to date with your pet’s vaccinations.
 Visit our Toronto animal clinic today to protect your pet.
-If you have more questions about how to keep your puppy healthy, don’t hesitate to contact Brimley-Lawrence today.
-Brimley-Lawrence is your pet care specialist in Toronto, Scarborough and the surrounding areas.
+If you have more questions about how to keep your puppy healthy, don’t hesitate to contact Brimley-Lawrence or Bellamy-Lawrence today.
+Our clinics are your pet care specialists in Toronto, Scarborough and the surrounding areas.